Sunday, August 27, 2023

 It's plausible, Claire read the explanation of some scholars, that an accommodation was made during the conversion to not subject the people to an abrupt, perhaps even traumatic, and complex change from temple worship to the new idea that was Christianity.
 Methodically, the statues of the gods were slowly changed to or renamed after Christian saints and martyrs to adapt to the new concept of monotheism and, henceforth, to preaching Christianity.
 Being what they were to the worshippers, the images and sculptures, steeped in tradition, remained in the traditional places of worship, patrons to different needs of the people.
 Plausible but perhaps not conclusively established.
 Claire kept that to herself and not make it a judgment wedge between her and her Catholic friends, although the vexing question of the Second Commandment in Exodus 20: 1-17 remains.

 The Roman Empire was vast.
 It was all of Europe and the Middle East and parts of Asia.
 Like the Greek empire before it, the Roman Empire was influential in how culture and the sciences and religion were spread and developed.
 Roman Catholic doctrine spread throughout the empire.
-Italy today was where the seats of power used to be by the time of the Caesars (notably, twelve of them in succession) from the last century before the birth of Jesus Christ to the end of the first century after his death.
+Italy today was where the seats of power used to be at the time of the Caesars (notably, twelve of them in succession) from the last century before the birth of Jesus Christ to the end of the first century after his death.
 Rome and where the Vatican is today was the seat of Roman Catholicism.
 The empire's influence was such that much of the languages in Europe evolved from Latin, which was the language used during the Catholic Mass until the Vatican Council decreed the end of its use in 1963-64; by 1969 churches worldwide stopped using it to conduct the mass completely.

 Fast forward to 16th century Germany.
 In 1517, one hitherto unknown priest named Martin Luther caused what started as a minor stir by challenging a Dominican friar's preaching, "that the purchase of a letter of indulgence entailed the forgiveness of sins".
 Luther's concern was that it could lead to a slippery slope where rich people could conceivably buy their way out of sins, i.e., a large donation or an outright offering of a tract of land to build a church could buy salvation.
 That little disagreement led to more and what followed was known as The Great Reformation.